jchang-avtx/automation_test_scripts/Regression_Testbed_TF_Module/modules/testbed-vpc-gcp/README.md

 - **pub_subnet**

-Public subnet.
+List of public subnets.

 - **pri_subnet**

-Private subnet.
+List of private subnets.

 - **pub_instance_zone**

-GCP zone to launch public instance.
+List of GCP zones to launch public instance.

 - **pri_instance_zone**

-GCP zone to launch private instance.
+List of GCP zones to launch private instance.

+- **pub_subnet_region**

+Region of public subnet.
+Optional, use if you want to create in region different than the default region specified in provider.

+- **pri_subnet_region**

+Region of private subnet.
+Optional, use if you want to create in region different than the default region specified in provider.

 - **pub_hostnum**

-Private hostpart of the public Ubuntu instance.
+Public hostpart of the public Ubuntu instance.

 - **pri_hostnum**

 Private hostnum of the private Ubuntu instance.

+- **ubuntu_image**

+Name of GCP Image to use for VMs.
+Default is "ubuntu-1804-lts".

+- **ssh_user**

+SSH User for ssh into ubuntu instances.

+- **public_key**

+Public key to ssh into Ubuntu instances.

 ### Outputs